Can I Give My Dog Shots at Home or Should I Take Him to the Vet?

 - Some vaccinations, like rabies shots, cannot be self-administered by owners.

-- Dogs may have a severe reaction to the shots; are you prepared to react to an emergency?
+- Dogs may have a severe reaction to the shots and may require immediate emergency medical attention.

-- It is difficult to be assured of the quality and freshness of the vaccines; how do you know how long they have been sitting on a shelf?
+- It is difficult to be assured of the quality and freshness of the vaccines—how were they transported, were they kept refrigerated, where did they come from?

 - Vaccines may accidentally get into the dog’s eyes, nose, or mouth and cause an adverse reaction.